 You don't have to be back in the black to be able to switch energy tariff or supplier.
-Shopping around for a better deal on your gas or electricity and switching energy tariff or supplier can cut your utility bills by around £300 a year.
+Shopping around for a better deal on your gas or electricity and switching energy tariff or supplier can cut your utility bills by hundreds of pounds a year.
 It could help make it easier to repay what you owe.

 Repaying a debt and switching